Kiosk No. 1 was introduced

-The Mark 236, produced between 1927 and 1929, has glazed windows on two sides and the door, which made the interior lighter.
-The roof signs are similar to the Mark 235 except that the roof mounted signs are reduced in height.
+The Mark 236, produced between 1927 and 1930, had a significant change to the window frames.
+It has glazed windows on two sides and the door, which made the interior lighter.
+In 1928 the sign was removed from the door and the pane divided.

 Although the kiosk was quite successful, it was considered that a better design could be found.
 Eventually by 1931 the installation of the No. 1 in rural areas was discontinued.

 After 1927 the inside and outside were treated with two coats of cream Snowcem or one coat of stipple paint with the window frames and the door painted in BS318C, Red 538.

 Diagram - EC1336 (Mark 236)

 1. Kiosks No. 1, constructed of concrete, were designed primarily for use as open air public call offices in rural areas.
 They have, however, been superseded for that purpose by Kiosks No. 3 which will become the standard for general use in rural areas when the remaining stock of No. 1 is exhausted.
 Recovered Kiosks No. 1 which are fit for reissue will continue to be used in rural areas as convenient opportunities offer and as long as the stock lasts they may continue to be supplied to subscribers on rental terms for use in positions where the prevailing conditions would render the up-keep of a wooden cabinet unduly costly and where the location of the kiosk will be such that the public is unlikely to assume it to be a public call office.